digitalbazaar/authorize-access-token-middleware/README.md

 Assumptions:

 * Access tokens will be passed via HTTP headers, using `Bearer <token>` scheme.
-* Assumes a required allow-list of approved issuers.

 Not supported in v1.0:

 * Optional authorization (that is, if you use this middleware, an access token is required).
-* Encrypted access tokens.
+* Automatically decripting access tokens (although you can decrypt them in the `decodeClaims` callback).
 * DPoP / proof of possession header functionality.

 ## Security